“Freedom is the open window through which pours the sunlight of the human spirit and human dignity.”-- Herbert Hoover

 Freedom is about creativity, social progress, and global responsibility.
 Freedom involves respecting others - their beliefs, and their rights.

-I asked my husband, who is from Ukraine - a country that has not always been free, and still is not totally free now - what freedom means to him.
+I asked my friend who is from Ukraine - a country that has not always been free, and still is not totally free now - what freedom means to him.
 He said, “To be free is to be the one who actually controls your own mind.
 To be the one who deliberately operates with the very center of the point of your own attention”.

 I think that freedom is what makes it possible for us to be our best selves.
 When we have freedom of speech, freedom of religion, and when we are free from oppression and discrimination, we can be more true to ourselves, and we can have more confidence in our ability to do things that inspire us and make a positive impact in the world.